propertyfinderStefan/linuxTR/README.md

 # linuxTR
-This script installs Desktop Central for Linux machines in Turkey
+This script installs Desktop Central for Linux machines in Turkey.

+To use first login as super user using "sudo su".
+Paste the following in terminal.